baseboxorg/jeffskinnerbox.github.io/content/ideas/nodejs-and-the-internet-of-things.md

-Overall, you can be pretty underwhelmed by the implementations for the Internet of Things.
+Overall, you can be pretty underwhelmed by some of the implementations for the Internet of Things.
 Most of the ways in which devices are being connected to the Internet are not very interesting, if not just a bad idea.
 Even while underwhelmed by IoT,